sealmove/nimitai/README.md

 ## Internals
 When `generateParser` gets called:
   - An import statement for the *__runtime library__* is generated.
-  - The `.ksy` file gets parsed into a single object representing the file type (with [npeg)](https://github.com/zevv/npeg)
+  - The `.ksy` file gets parsed into a nim object hierarchy (with [npeg)](https://github.com/zevv/npeg)
+  - The object hierarchy is transformed into a sequence of nodes -each one representing a concrete type-
-  - For the file type and for each of its subtypes recursively, the following are generated:
+  - For each concrete type the following are generated:
     - a type declaration
     - a parsing procedure
     - a destructor
+  - Lastly, `fromFile` proc is generated

 *Everything is done at compile-time*